Admitted students: next steps

 Now that the hard part is over, it’s time to make your plans.
 Follow the steps below to review your offer and make your decision.

-- Step 3: Accept and deposit, or decline your offer
+- Step 4: Submit your deposit or decline your offer to the program

 - Obtain NYU ID Card

-- Get to know your senior student services advisor
+- Get to know your student support coach

 - Orientation Week